joshbduncan/tic-tac-toe/README.md

-# tic-tac-toe
+# Python Tic-Tac-Toe

-Python Tic-Tac-Toe Game
+This is my first attempt at a game while learning Python...